outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - given the 'structural similarity' of 'triangles' and the 'shapes of a circle produced with arcs with extremely short lengths', and the 'structural similarity' between 'triangles' and 'area', apply interaction rules of 'triangles' and 'area' (such as 'two triangles having side lengths in common, positioned adjacently with a common side, create a rectangle')
                 - this connects the structures:
                   - 'circle' => 'shape produced by arcs' => 'triangle' => 'rectangle' (simpler output format for visualizing area of a circle, starting from the circle, to prove area formula visually)
+                - this can also be reached using structural similarities between curvature-area interaction rules, like those determining area under a curve, specifically those determining area under a sin/cos wave function, the change patterns of areas of triangles created between a circle's origin and its boundary, the change patterns of areas when a circle is distorted according to wave patterns, etc

               - 'generative functions':
                 - apply 'difference' structure of the 'change' interface
                   - the 'difference' between how a circle is generated from a line and how a rectangle is generated from a line is just a 'fixed endpoint' of the line as its shifted, so these formats can be connected by reducing/converting/removing that difference